dpopescu/ts-serializer/README.md

 ## Usage

+You can find a [codesandbox playground using ReactJS here](https://codesandbox.io/s/ts-serializer-playground-reactjs-gdbid)!
-You can find a [codesandbox playground here](https://codesandbox.io/s/ts-serializer-playground-gdbid)!
+You can find a [codesandbox playground using NestJS here](https://codesandbox.io/s/ts-serializer-playground-nestjs-m1z2h)!

 ### TypeScript